 There is also the My Spoon robot, specially designed to help patients with motion impairment to eat their meals, the AIC-AI Chinese-cuisine cooking robot.
 Another especially intriguing robot is shaped like a pillow.
 It is called the Hug.
 It was developed to help improve the lives of the elderly.
 Designed to be both soft and firm, its torso-shape is complete with two arms reaching out, like a person about to give a hug.
 The Hug basically acts as a phone transmitter, opening a direct voice link between two people through its voice recognition software.

-Household 'bots now even include cat litter cleaning robots.
+These helpful 'bots now even include cat litter cleaning robots.
 Some even sense that the cat has finished his business and then do the cleaning.

-The future of household robotics is exciting.
+The future of robotics is exciting.
 Modern home robots are providing a welcome relief to the daily and often back-breaking job of cleaning and maintaining a home.
 Robot floor cleaners and robot mowers are free to come into my house and yard.
 After all, don’t we all need a little more time for quality time with friends and family and a lot less sweeping in our lives?